The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups

 \section{Proof of Proposition~\ref{prp2.4Pap2}.}

-In Proposition~\ref{prp3.4Pap2} and Proposition~\ref{lem1.7P5} we showed a Log-Sobolev type inequality for the one site measure $\mathbb{E}^{\{\sim i\},\omega}$, under hypothesis $\mathbf{A}$ and $\mathbf{B}$ respectively, while in Proposition~\ref{prp3.2Pap2} a Spectral Gap type inequality was shown for both cases.
+In Proposition~\ref{prp3.4Pap2} and Proposition~\ref{lem1.7P5} we showed a Log-Sobolev type inequality for the one site measure $\mathbb{E}^{\{\sim i\},\omega}$, under hypothesis (H1) and (H2) respectively, while in Proposition~\ref{prp3.2Pap2} a Spectral Gap type inequality was shown for both cases.
 In the following lemma the Spectral Gap type inequality \eqref{2.2Pap2} will also be extended to the product measure $\mathbb{E}^{\Gamma_{i},\omega},i=0,1$.
 What we will show is that~\eqref{2.1Pap2} for $\mathbb{E}^{\Gamma_{i},\omega},i=0,1$ actually implies~\eqref{2.2Pap2} for $\mathbb{E}^{\Gamma_{i},\omega},i=0,1$, a basic result for the usual Log-Sobolev and Spectral Gap inequalities.

-\begin{lemma} If conditions $\textbf{A}$ or $\textbf{B}$ are satisfied then the following Spectral Gap type inequality holds for $i=0,1$ and some positive constant $\tilde R$, where $\nabla:=\nabla_{\mathbb{Z}}$.\end{lemma} \begin{proof} To show the lemma we will follow the steps of the proof of the usual LSq implying the SGq inequality (see [B-Z]).
+\begin{lemma} Assume either (H1) or (H2).
+If the conditions (C1)-(C3) are satisfied, then the following Spectral Gap type inequality holds for $i=0,1$ and some positive constant $\tilde R$, where $\nabla:=\nabla_{\mathbb{Z}}$.\end{lemma} \begin{proof} To show the lemma we will follow the steps of the proof of the usual LSq implying the SGq inequality (see \cite{B-Z}).
 We will show the inequality for $i=0$.
 From Proposition~\ref{prp2.2Pap2} we have Assume without loss of generality that the function $f$ has median zero and denote $f^+=max(f,0)$ and $f^-=min(f,0)$.
-Then, according to Lemma 2.2 from [B-Z] and the proof of Theorem 2.1 from the same paper, we obtain
+Then, according to Lemma 2.2 from \cite{B-Z} and the proof of Theorem 2.1 from the same paper, we obtain

 as well as